-This Japanese-medium interdisciplinary content course introduces contemporary Japanese filmmakers (e.g. Iwai Shunji, Kitano Takeshi, etc.) and their works.
-Students will read part of scenarios of their major films, watch the films (with Japanese, English and/or Chinese subtitle) and discuss them all in Japanese.
-The course aims to enhance the students' skills of reading/listening/watching Japanese films and their scenarios, to provide them with the basic knowledge about Japanese films and their makers and to offer opportunities to discuss on Japanese films in Japanese.
+This Japanese-medium interdisciplinary content course introduces students to contemporary Japanese filmmakers (e.g. Iwai Shunji, Furuhata Yasuo, etc.) and their works.
+Students will watch carefully selected films (with Japanese, English and/or Chinese subtitles) and discuss them in Japanese.
+The course aims to enhance students' appreciation of Japanese films, to provide them with a general introduction to Japanese films and film directors, and to offer them the opportunity to discuss the content and style of these films in Japanese.

-Assessment: 100% coursework (essay and discussions).
+Assessment: 100% coursework (essay and discussions)

-Corequisite: JAPN3188.
+Co-requisite: JAPN3188.
 Japanese language IV (Part 1) or JAPN3199.
 Japanese language IV (Part 2)